Shohreh-bayat/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-It send it to a friend
+It allows you to have it in your local computer and work on it there instead of a remote version control.

 ## 6. What is a Pull Request?